jonmartin721/review-hound/README.md

 # 🐕 Review Hound

-A Python-based business review aggregator that scrapes reviews from multiple sources, performs sentiment analysis, and provides real-time alerts for negative feedback.
+Stop checking TrustPilot, BBB, and Yelp separately.
+Review Hound scrapes them all, flags negative reviews, and emails you before customers start talking.

+**Why?** Bad reviews spread.
+A 1-star complaint on Yelp can sit for days before you notice.
+Review Hound catches them within hours.

 ## Features

-- **Multi-Source Scraping**: Aggregates reviews from TrustPilot, BBB, and Yelp
+- **One command, three sources**: `reviewhound scrape --all` hits TrustPilot, BBB, and Yelp
-- **Sentiment Analysis**: Automatic sentiment scoring using TextBlob
-- **Web Dashboard**: Visual overview of all tracked businesses with charts
+- **Sentiment scoring**: Flags negative reviews automatically so you know what needs attention
+- **Web dashboard**: See all your businesses, ratings, and trends in one place
-- **Email Alerts**: Get notified when negative reviews are posted
+- **Email alerts**: Get notified when someone leaves a bad review
-- **CLI Interface**: Full-featured command-line tool
-- **Scheduled Scraping**: Automatic periodic review collection
+- **CLI or web**: Use whichever fits your workflow
+- **Scheduled scraping**: Set it and forget it—runs every few hours
-- **CSV Export**: Export reviews for external analysis
+- **CSV export**: Pull data out for spreadsheets or reporting

 ## Screenshots